Nonlinear phase synchronization and the role of spacing in shell models: Inverse cascades

 \subsubsection{Inverse energy cascades and equipartition solutions in a local shell model}

-For the Sabra shell model \citep{lvov:98}, a detailed phase diagram has been proposed in Ref. \citep{gilbert:2002}, and a further investigation of the equipartition and the inverse cascade solution has been carried out by \citet{tom:2017}.
-Specifically, they considered standard inter-shell ratio $g=2$, by setting $a=1$ and imposing energy conservation through the condition $c=-1-b$.
-This causes the second positive defined invariant (in the range $-2<b<-1$) to have the form $H=\sum_{n}k_{n}^{\alpha}|u_{n}|^{2}\;$ , with a scaling exponent $\alpha=log_{g}\left(\left|\frac{1}{-1-b}\right|\right)$ .
-Notably, the choice of enstrophy conservation, i.e. $\alpha=2$, corresponds to $b=-5/4$ but as we already know this choice fails to drive an inverse cascade.
-However, they showed that this shell model sustains an inverse energy cascade for values of $b$ in the range $-2<b<b_{c}=-1.63$, with a spectral slope that approach the characteristic scaling of 2D turbulence in the limit $b\to-2$.
-We have replicated the numerical results presented in \citep{tom:2017}, so that we can investigate the role of phase coherence in driving a local inverse cascade.
+For the Sabra shell model \citep{lvov:98}, a detailed phase diagram was proposed in Ref. \citealp{gilbert:2002}, and a further investigations of the equipartition and the inverse cascade solutions have been carried out by \citet{tom:2017}.
+Specifically, they considered $g=2$, by setting $a=1$ and imposing energy conservation through the condition $c=-1-b$.
+This causes the second positive definite invariant (in the range $-2<b<-1$) to have the form $H=\sum_{n}k_{n}^{\alpha}|u_{n}|^{2}\;$ , with a scaling exponent $\alpha=log_{g}\left(\left|\frac{1}{-1-b}\right|\right)$.
+Notably, the choice of enstrophy conservation, i.e. $\alpha=2$, corresponds to $b=-5/4$ but as we already know this choice fails to drive an inverse cascade because of the issue with the equipartition in shell models.
+However, they showed that this shell model sustains an inverse energy cascade for values of $b$ in the range $-2<b<b_{c}=-1.63$, with a spectral slope that approaches the characteristic scaling of 2D turbulence in the limit $b\to-2$.
+We have replicated the numerical results presented in Ref. \citealp{tom:2017}, so that we can investigate the role of phase coherence in driving a local inverse cascade.

-As shown in Figure (\ref{fig:inverse_ray}), the model, when forced at small scales with $b=-1.8$, exhibits a clear inertial range associated with an inverse energy cascade, corresponding to a constant, on average, negative energy flux.
-The probability distribution of triadic phases, displayed in the top right inset, shows how the triadic phases for different shells organize around the value $-\pi/2,$ which maximizes inverse energy transfer.
-The distribution follows a sinusoidal shape, i.e odd with respect to $\varphi_{n}\to-\varphi_{n}$, with non universal scale-dependent behavior, indicating that triadic phase organization is weaker, (as marked by noisier and broader curves) going to larger scales (slower time scales).
-In contrast (not shown), when the model exhibits energy equipartition (i.e. for \textbf{$b_{c}<b<-1$)} triadic phases appear noisy and randomly distributed.
+As shown in Figure \ref{fig:inverse_ray}, the model, when forced at small scales with $b=-1.8$, exhibits a clear inertial range associated with an inverse energy cascade, corresponding to a constant, on average, negative energy flux.
+The probability distribution of triadic phases, displayed in the top right inset, shows how the triadic phases for different shells organize around the value $-\pi/2,$ which maximizes the inverse energy transfer.
+The distribution follows a sinusoidal shape, i.e odd with respect to $\varphi_{n}\to-\varphi_{n}$, with non universal, scale-dependent behavior, indicating that triadic phase organization is weaker, (as marked by noisier and broader curves) going to larger scales (slower time scales).
+In contrast (not shown), when the model exhibits energy equipartition (i.e. for \textbf{$b_{c}<b<-1$}) triadic phases appear noisy and randomly distributed.